frankwallis/plugin-typescript/README.md

 jspm install ts
 ```

-And add a 'packages' entry in your SystemJS config:
+Set the transpiler to 'ts' and add a 'packages' entry in your SystemJS config:

 ```
 System.config({
-  "transpiler": false,
+  "transpiler": "ts",
   "packages": {
     "app": {
-      "defaultExtension": "ts",
-      "meta": {
-        "*.ts": {
-          "loader": "ts"
-        },
-        "*.js": {
-          "loader": "ts"
+      "defaultExtension": "ts"
     }
   }
-    }
-  }
 });
 ```

-This will tell SystemJS to load all '.ts' and '.js' files through plugin-typescript.
+This will tell SystemJS to load all modules through plugin-typescript.
 See the example projects contained within this repository for a working setup.

 # Configuration #